justageek/starwars-app/README.md

     composer install --ignore-platform-reqs
   ```

- - Create a new .env file for your Laravel project using the .env.example file.
  - Create the following alias in your terminal, alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail'
  - Start the 'sail' docker environment with 'sail up', if you are unable to create the bash alias, use ./vendor/bin/sail up